richelbilderbeek/galen_programmeringstavling_stadsbibliotek_uppsala_2022/README.md

 10:00-11:00|Prepare for contestants                |Studium + rooms
 12:45-13:00|Prepare for pizza                      |Studium + rooms
-13:15-13:45|Clean up from pizza                    |Studium + rooms 13:45-14:15|Prepare for presentation               |Fancy room 16:00-17:00|Clean up                               |Studium + rooms + fancy room 17:00-17:30|Evaluate                               |Any pub, e.g. Churchill Arms
+13:15-13:45|Clean up from pizza                    |Studium + rooms 13:45-14:15|Prepare for presentation               |Studium + rooms
+16:00-17:00|Clean up                               |Studium + rooms
+17:00-17:30|Evaluate                               |Any pub, e.g. Churchill Arms

 ## Needed

 Responsible|What
 -----------|-----------------------------------------------
+R          | Get volunteers to assist the competitors R          | Ask UMS for volunteers/coaches
 SB         | Projection screen at Studium works
-SB         | Projection screen and mic works at Fancy Room R          | [wait until first reply from SB] Do publicity to get competitors SB         | Do publicity to get competitors
+SB         | Do publicity to get competitors
-R          | [WIP] Get volunteers to assist the competitors SB         | 1 host for questions as drinks, food, etc SB         | Water, cups, 1 bottle of saft and cola and fanta and 7-up ?SB        | Club Mate, which is a typical hackathon drink SB         | Order the pizza, take the delivery to
+SB         | 1 host for questions as drinks, food, etc SB         | Water, cups, 1 bottle of saft and cola and fanta and 7-up SB         | Order the pizza, take the delivery to
-R          | [sent email] Ask MachineGaming for volunteers/coaches R          | [wait until first reply from SB] Ask UMS for volunteers/coaches

 ## Abbreviations